Skid Steer Loader Personal Simulator

-Like all our leading products, you can set up either one display in front where space is limited, or three displays in front to create a 180 degree “panoramic” view, or three displays in front arranged side-by-side and a fourth display in the back.
+Like all our leading products, you can set up either one display in front where space is limited, three displays in front to create a 180 degree “panoramic” view, or three displays in front arranged side-by-side and a fourth display in the back.

 Simlog’s Replica Controls for the Skid Steer Loader Simulator feature industrial strength USB-ready components suitable for both Tabletop Mounting with our Custom Travel Case, and our Operator Chair.

 Three configurations are offered for the simulator controls, to reproduce the most common kinds of operator controls in the cabin of real skid steer loaders.

 The most common configuration consists of two (multi-purpose) joysticks that you can also use with many other Personal Simulators, for either the “ISO” or “H-Pattern” joystick patterns.
 But you can also add Simlog’s Replica Controls Pedal Unit, where needed, adds the option of training with the very same toe-down/heel-down pedal action found in certain models of real skid steer loader pedals, the joystick pattern “Standard Controls”.

 Simlog also offers tabletop mounting brackets to bring the joysticks down from table-top height to the sides of an ordinary chair, to better mimic the positioning of real controls in the cabin of real skid steer loaders.

 If you already have Tabletop Replica Controls for some other Personal Simulator, then you may be able to “re-use” them for Skid Steer Loader, perhaps by purchasing additional elements.
 To learn more, please contact Simlog.

-There are two possible arrangements, one with a single display in front e.g. for wall-mouting, and the other with three displays in front, side by side, to present a 180 degree “panoramic” view, and one with three displays in front arranged side-by-side in landscape mode and a fourth display in the back (to teach people to turn their heads to look behind when backing up).
+There are three possible arrangements, one with a single display in front e.g. for wall-mounting, one with three displays in front, side by side, to present a 180 degree “panoramic” view, and one with three displays in front arranged side-by-side in landscape mode and a fourth display in the back (to teach people to turn their heads to look behind when backing up).

 Custom Travel Cases for Replica Controls